Simple Bounds for Utility Maximization with Small Transaction Costs: Bounds for Utility Maximization with Transaction Costs

 In \cite{soner.touzi.13,bouchard.al.16,possamai.al.15,moreau.al.17}, stability results for viscosity solutions are used to characterize the asymptotics of the frictional value function $v^\varepsilon$ for small transaction costs $\varepsilon$ in a Markovian framework.
 The starting point for these analyses is the abstract assumption that the normalized difference $(v-v^\varepsilon)/\varepsilon^{2/3}$ between the frictionless and frictional value functions is locally uniformly bounded with respect to the initial time and space conditions.

 We now establish such a bound by using the estimates from Section~\ref{s:bounds} to complement the lower bound \eqref{eq:upper} with an appropriate upper bound.
-In order to apply the results from Section~\ref{s:bounds}, we need to assume that the frictionless optimizer is a continuous semimartingale; using tools from Malliavin calculus, sufficient conditions for this assumption are derived in Section~\ref{s:malliavin}.
+In order to apply the results from Section~\ref{s:bounds}, we need to assume that the frictionless optimizer is a continuous semimartingale; using tools from Malliavin calculus, sufficient conditions for this assumption are derived in Section~\ref{s:malliavin} in a typical Markovian setting.
 In addition to the integrability conditions from Section~\ref{s:bounds}, we also need some (arbitrarily small) exponential moments to be finite:

 \begin{assumption} There exist $\iota>0$ and $C_{\ref{eq: ass U= gene bound for expo}} >0$ such that

 \end{assumption}

 \begin{remark} \begin{itemize} \item[(i)] The existence of the small exponential moments in \eqref{eq: ass U= gene bound for expo} implies, in particular, that there exist $C,R,\eta>0$ such that, for $\delta^3=\varepsilon \in (0,\eta)$ and all $(\xi^{j})_{j\le 3}\subset \Bc_{1}$: